In response to COVID-19, SHS provides medical services

 - External condoms

 If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and need a refill OR if you want to re-start a birth control method you had previously been satisfied with, then make a Birth Control Refill appointment online via myHealth.
+Due to COVID precaution, please instead CALL the health center at 415-338-1251.

 If you have questions or problems with your birth control method, please make a "vaginal, breast, or contraception concerns appointment" through myHealth.